cloud-native-java/cloud-native-java.github.io/content/post/cloud_native_java_is_done.md

 +++
 date = "2017-08-28T17:16:51-55:00"
 draft = false
-title = "Welcome!"
-description = "Cloud Native Java is Finished!"
+title = "Cloud Native Java is Finished!" description = "It took a long time, but _Cloud Native Java_ is done.
+We hope you enjoy it."

 +++